DhirenWalia/DaTasty/README.md

     F --> I
 ```

-The goal at every stage is the same: **surface issues clearly enough that a human can decide what to do about them.** DATATSTY does not replace domain expertise — it gives domain experts a faster starting point.
+The goal at every stage is the same: **surface issues clearly enough that a human can decide what to do about them.** DaTasty does not replace domain expertise — it gives domain experts a faster starting point.

 ---